adityastats/Novartis_Data_Science_Challenge/README.md

 #### __NOTE__ :
-I have identified few problems in my submitted notebook, and am going to work on those problems and implement the solutions to them in a new notebook.
+I have identified few problems in my submitted notebook, and am going to work on those problems and implement the solutions in a new notebook.
 I will upload the new improved notebook once it gets completed.
 For this new notebook I will just use the train dataset and split it into training and testing set and compare the results of different classification algorithms.

 # Novartis_Data_Science_Challenge